JuliaLang/julia/doc/manual/metaprogramming.rst

      1
      1

-- finally, the expression result type, which may be annotated by the user or inferred by the compiler (and may be ignored completely for the purposes of this chapter):
+- `typ` -- the expression result type, which may be annotated by the user or inferred by the compiler (and may be ignored completely for the purposes of this chapter):

 .. doctest::